CAPS Certification for Occupational Therapists: Expand Your Practice and Empower More Clients

 Why Occupational Therapists Are Perfectly Suited for CAPS

 Occupational therapists already understand how the environment affects function.
-CAPS builds on that foundation, offering practical, design-based training in home modifications and client communication.
+CAPS builds on that foundation with design-based training in home modifications and client communication.

 Collaborate directly with remodelers and designers on aging-in-place solutions

-Position themselves as consultants in both healthcare and home remodeling industries
+Position yourself as a consultant in both healthcare and home remodeling industries

 What OTs Learn in the CAPS Program